vuejs/docs/src/guide/composition-api-introduction.md

 }
 ```

 At this point you probably already know the drill, so let’s skip to the end and migrate the leftover filtering functionality.
-We don’t really need to get in depth of their implementation, since it’s not the point of this guide.
+We don’t really need to get into the implementation details as it’s not the point of this guide.

 ```js
 // src/components/UserRepositories.vue